The Ultimate Guide to Residential Reverse Osmosis Drinking Water Systems: How They Work, What They Remove, and Why Your Home and Family Need One

 4. Post-Carbon Filter

 Provides final polishing to improve taste and remove any residual odors.
-GAC in-line filter (Granular Activated carbon)
+GAC in-line filter (Granular Activated Carbon)

-5. Optional Remineralization Stage
+5. Optional Remineralization or Alkaline filter Stage

 What Contaminants Do Reverse Osmosis Systems Remove?